Vova93535/ChatOtssylky/README.md

 1. Upload files via console or FTP.
 2. Create a web app with manual configuration, choose Python 3.x.
 3. Install dependencies: `pip install --user -r req.txt`.
-4. In WSGI configuration, point to your app (Flask + SocketIO may need extra setup — better use another option).
+4. In WSGI configuration, point to your app (Flask + SocketIO may need extra setup â€” better use another option).

 ### Option 2: Render (recommended)
 1. Create a new Web Service, connect your repository.